Placeholder-Software/WetSurfaceDecals/docs/GettingStarted/WetParticleSplatter.md

 When you run the game you will see particles being created whenever a particle collides with an object.

 Here is an example of a more complex system using two different templates (an arrow and a splash).
-The "impact velocity" feature is enabled, so the particle are aligned with the impact velocity and scaled slightly according to how fast the impact was:
+The "impact velocity" feature is enabled, so the decals are aligned with the impact direction and scaled slightly according to how fast the impact was:

 ![Gif Of Splatters](../images/ParticleWetSplatterAnim.gif)